Family Services

 The Court may order one or both parties to submit to an in-depth substance use assessment, hair follicle substance use assessment and/or rapid substance use screening.

-In-depth Substance Use Assessment: Court may refer parties to the Queen Anne's County Health Department, through its Drug and Alcohol Abuse Services Department at the Nielsen Center.
-The Nielsen Center provides substance use assessments, recommendations, referrals and urinalysis as needed.
-Written reports are submitted to the Court.
-Verbal testimony may also be required by the court.
-Parties are responsible for the cost of their own substance use assessment, as instructed in the Court Order and/or by the testing facility.
-The fees are on a sliding scale based on ability to pay; further questions should be directed to the testing facility.
+In-depth Substance Use Assessment: Court may refer parties to submit to an in-depth substance use assessment.
+The Court maintains a list of qualified agencies.
+The agency will provide substance use assessments, recommendations, and referrals, as needed.
+Verbal testimony may also be required by the Court.
+Parties are responsible for the cost of their own substance use assessment, as instructed in the Court Order and/or by the agency.
+A written report is filed and sealed by the Court.

 Hair Follicle Substance Use Assessment: Court may refer parties to the Health Enhancement Center.
 The Health Enhancement Center provides substance assessments and various other tests, as needed.
 Written reports are submitted to the court.
 Verbal testimony may also be required by the court.
 Parties are responsible for the cost of their own hair follicle substance use assessment, as instructed in the Court Order and/or by the testing facility.
+Test results are filed and sealed by the Court.

 Rapid Substance Use Screening: Court may refer parties to White Glove Drug & Alcohol Testing, Inc. White Glove specializes in performing onsite and emergency collection services.
 Electronic and printed reports are submitted to the Court.
 Parties are responsible for the cost of their own rapid substance use screening, as instructed in the Court Order and/or by the testing facility.
+Test results are filed and sealed by the Court.

 Supervised Access